zbianbiaos/RaceHF_Protocol/RaceHF_Bean/README.md

 > Or read: 0x05 0x06 0x12 0x23 0x34 0x45 0x56 0x67
 > Means Device ID = 12:23:34:45:56:67

-**Satellites Locked Numbers**
-Id = 0xA1, read only
-Byte array type, return all number of positioning satellites / GPS / GLONASS / GALILEO.

-Example:
-> Get the number ofSatellites Locked Numbers:
-> Write: 0x11 0x00
-> Receive notification immediately: 0x11 0x04 0x0E 0x09 0x02 0x03
-> Or read: 0x11 0x04 0x0E 0x09 0x02 0x03 0x6E
-> Indicates that the response is id=0x11, the content length is 4 bytes, the number of positioning satellites is 14, the number of GPS satellites is 9, the number of GLONASS satellites is 2, and the number of GALILEO satellites is 3.

 **Account ID**
 id = 0x11，readable and writable
 Long integer.
 Indicating the account ID registered by the user on the Internet